lynn9388/p2p/README.md

 ## Example

-The code below shows how to create a new node.
+The code below shows how to create and launch a new node.

 ```go
 func main() {